 This formal proposal is a PDF with a corporate look and feel with a clearly defined scope of work, some of my (relevant) past projects, my deliverables and the cost of each deliverable.

-Read more: Remote Work Tips for Expats & Digital Nomads
+Read more: Remote Job Board for Expats & Digital Nomads

 Don’t Contact Clients Outside Upwork